The George Foreman Grill

 - Dimensions: 34 x 30.5 x 17.8 centimeters (13.5 x 12 x 7 inches)

 - Cooking plates: 29 x 23 centimeters (11.5 x 9 inches)

 - Accessories: Cleaning/scrapping tool and guide with an assortment of recipes

 Cuisinart is trademarked by Conair Corporation, an American company based in Stamford, Connecticut.
 Conair markets small appliances, personal care, and health and beauty products.
 This company was founded in 1959 and has since expanded to include 10 product divisions.

 Brushed stainless steel appliances always suggest efficiency and ruggedness, and the generously sized cooking plates will appeal to those that plan large meals.
 I am also partial to the stove-like rotary controls, which jut aggressively from the front of this grill.

-Design is first rate and construction appears to be good.
+Design is first-rate, and the construction appears to be good.
 My biggest concern with an appliance of this type is the longevity of its non-stick coating.
-Up to now, this surface treatment has held up well but, when the coating does start to wear away, I will update this article.
+Up to now, this surface treatment has held up well, but when the coating does start to wear away, I will update this article.

 The Cuisinart Griddler can be used as a contact grill, panini press, full grill, full griddle, or half grill/half griddle.

 I use mine generally as a contact grill, shoving hamburgers, chicken, and steak between the two plates and turning the temperature up high.
 The Griddler cooks these items at approximately the same rate as my old George Foreman grill.
 The temperature can be varied for items that are best cooked at lower heat settings.